jbfavre/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

 ^^^^^^^^^^^^^^^

 * If no query related plugin parameters are used, the query string is included in the `cache key`.
-* ``--exclude-params`` (default: empty list) - comma-separated list of query params to be black-listed in the `cache key`.
-If the list is empty then no black-list is applied (no query parameters will be excluded from the `cache key`).
+* ``--exclude-params`` (default: empty list) - comma-separated list of query params to be excluded in the `cache key`.
+If the list is empty then no exclusions are applied (no query parameters will be excluded from the `cache key`).
 The exclude list overrides the include list.
-* ``--include-params`` (default: empty list) - comma-separated list of query params to be white-listed in the `cache key`.
-If the list is empty then no white-list is applied (all query parameters will be included in the `cache key`).
+* ``--include-params`` (default: empty list) - comma-separated list of query params to be allow-listed in the `cache key`.
+If the list is empty then no allow-list is applied (all query parameters will be included in the `cache key`).
-* ``--include-match-params`` (default: empty list) - regular expression matching query parameter names which will be white-listed in the `cache key`.
+* ``--include-match-params`` (default: empty list) - regular expression matching query parameter names which will be allowed in the `cache key`.
-* ``--exclude-match-params`` (default: empty list) - regular expression matching query parameter names which will be black-listed in the `cache key`.
+* ``--exclude-match-params`` (default: empty list) - regular expression matching query parameter names which will be excluded in the `cache key`.
 * ``--remove-all-params`` (boolean:``true|false``, ``0|1``, ``yes|no``, default: ``false``) - if equals ``true`` then all query parameters are removed (the whole query string) and all other URI query parameter related settings (if used) will have no effect.
 * ``--sort-params`` (boolean:``true|false``, ``0|1``, ``yes|no``, default: ``false``) - if equals ``true`` then all query parameters are sorted in an increasing case-sensitive order